-Joe Biden reflects on coming home to Ireland
+Joe Biden reflects on coming home to Ireland and life lessons learned

+Ancestry documented the former vice president and proud Irish American’s emotional visit to his ancestral home in 2016.

-During his 2016 visit to Ireland the then vice president and proud Irish American Joe Biden gave Ancestry permission to document his visit.
-In the short visit below Biden praised the true Irish welcome he experienced the lessons he learned from his heritage.
+During his 2016 visit to Ireland, the then-vice president and proud Irish American Joe Biden gave Ancestry permission to document his visit.
+In the short video below Biden praised the true Irish welcome he experienced and reflects on the lessons he learned from his heritage.

 Biden’s great-grandfather, James Finnegan, emigrated from County Louth as a child in 1850.
-All eight of his great-great-grandparents on his mother’s side were born in Ireland during, the first half of the 19th century.
-On his father’s side two great-grandparents were also born in Ireland.
+All eight of his great-great-grandparents on his mother’s side was born in Ireland during, the first half of the 19th century.
+On his father’s side, two great-grandparents were also born in Ireland.
 Essentially that makes him five-eighths Irish.

 What’s clear is that his visit to Ireland, his ancestral home clearly touched the former vice president of the United States.